 TCP Receive Window Auto-Tuning

-Prior to Windows Server 2008, the network stack used a fixed-size receive-side window that limited the overall potential throughput for connections.
+Prior to Windows Server 2008, the network stack used a fixed-size receive-side window (65,535 bytes) that limited the overall potential throughput for connections.
 One of the most significant changes to the TCP stack is TCP receive window auto-tuning.

 With auto-tuning, however, the receive-side window is adjustable, and it can grow to meet the demands of the sender.
-It is possible for a connection to achieve a full line rate of a 1 GB connection.
+It is possible for a connection to achieve a full line rate of a 1 Gbps connection.
 Network usage scenarios that might have been limited in the past by the total achievable throughput of TCP connections can now fully use the network.

 Deprecated TCP parameters